btactic/zsuitecrm/README.md

 zmmailboxdctl restart
 ```

-## Configuring zSugar
+## Configuring zSuitecrm
- There is no global configuration for zSugar, each user must
+ There is no global configuration for zSuitecrm, each user must
  configure it separately.

- If zSugar has been correctly deployed, after loggin in zimbra,
+ If zSuitecrm has been correctly deployed, after loggin in zimbra,
  a new icon should apperar in the left panel.
 Just click it and
  a configuration window should appear with the following fields: